 I will need to come back to experience it as there were no shows when I visited Smokvica.
 However, this town located in the Smokvica valley at the foothills of Vela and Mala, and famous for its Posip wine yards and quality olive groves, has lots more to explore.

-Like its stone houses, idyllic streets, a rich cultural heritage, centuries old vineyards and olive trees form a unique land that will make you fall in love for this island once again.
+Like its stone houses, idyllic streets, a rich cultural heritage, centuries-old vineyards and olive trees form a unique land that will make you fall in love with Korcula island once again.

 The town of Smokvica is one of the oldest settlements of Korčula.
 There you will find remains of ceramics from antiquity, wine presses dating from Ancient Greece, a Medieval church, remains of rustic villas and noble castles.
 This was also the place where noblemen built their farms and weekend resorts.